ortizfer/Software-2016-2017/README.md

 """

+3- Fernando Ortiz 20/02/17 8:05PM
+Creation of SerialCom and Direction files, further implementation of gate1, line, main and movement files

 2- Fernando Ortiz 19/02/17 9:20AM
 Creation of main and movement files and implementation of gate1

 1- Fernando Ortiz 17/02/17 8:45PM
 Initial Commit and creation of class.

 """